-- 9.3.3.5 Special attention will be given to major intersections to create a sense of enclosure and identity, as well as heightened architectural interest. - 9.3.3.6 Developments on major corners, prominent sites or that terminate a view will be held to a higher design standard. - 9.3.3.7 New streets may be introduced to create prominent view corridors. - 9.3.3.8 Views of significant natural and man-made features should be created, maintained and enhanced where appropriate. - 9.3.3.9 Development will preserve, promote and enhance public views to the Lake Ontario waterfront. - 9.3.3.10 Special care will be taken with development along scenic routes to preserve and complement the scenic historical character of the street. - 9.3.3.11 Lands fronting, flanking and/or abutting Mississauga Road, between the Canadian Pacific Railway, located south of Reid Drive, and Lakeshore Road West, are part of a designated scenic route.
-These lands will be subject to the following: - a. in order to preserve its historic streetscape character and appearance, residential development will only consist of detached dwellings and will generally be on lots with a minimum depth of 40 m.
-This policy does not apply within the Port Credit Local Area Plan;
+9.3.3.5 Special attention will be given to major intersections to create a sense of enclosure and identity, as well as heightened architectural interest.

+9.3.3.6 Developments on major corners, prominent sites or that terminate a view will be held to a higher design standard.

+9.3.3.7 New streets may be introduced to create prominent view corridors.

+9.3.3.8 Views of significant natural and man-made features should be created, maintained and enhanced where appropriate.

+9.3.3.9 Development will preserve, promote and enhance public views to the Lake Ontario waterfront.

+9.3.3.10 Special care will be taken with development along scenic routes to preserve and complement the scenic historical character of the street.

+9.3.3.11 Lands abutting the Mississauga Road right-of-way between the St. Lawrence and Hudson Railway and Lakeshore Road West (frontage, flankage and rear yards) which is a designated scenic route, will be subject to the following:

-- b. direct vehicular access to Mississauga Road will be encouraged; - upgraded building elevations, including principal doors and fenestrations, will be required facing Mississauga Road; - d. buffer roads (i.e. any parallel road along Mississauga Road) and reverse frontage lot development will not be permitted; - e. notwithstanding Policy 8.3.1.4, development will not be permitted if an increase in the existing Mississauga Road pavement width is required; - f. building massing, design, setbacks and lot frontages will be consistent with surrounding buildings and lots; - g. projecting garages will be discouraged; - h. alternative on-site turn-arounds, such as hammerhead driveways, will be encouraged in order to reduce reverse movements and the number of driveway entrances.
-Circular driveways will be discouraged; - i. tree preservation and enhancement will be required on public and private lands in order to maintain existing trees; - removal of existing landscape features, including but not limited to stone walls, fences and hedgerows, will be discouraged.
+- a. direct frontage lots with direct access or flankage lots with buildings that have front doors facing Mississauga Road will be encouraged; - service road and reverse frontage lot development will be discouraged;

+- c. existing residential lot frontages will be retained; - d. building massing, design and setback should be consistent with buildings on surrounding lots; - e. projecting garages will be discouraged; - f. tree preservation, enhancement and replacement on private lands will be required; - g. alternative on-site turn-arounds, such as hammerhead driveways, will be encouraged to reduce reverse movements and the number of driveway entrances.
+Circular driveways will be evaluated on an individual basis; - h. preservation of existing landscape features (retaining walls, fences, hedgerows) will be encouraged; and - i. the location of utilities should minimize the impact on existing vegetation.